 If you are currently in the throes of a summer damp concern, the Garratt’s Damp and Timber team can help.
 Our Consultant Surveyors can provide detailed, tailored advice based on your property and needs, regardless of whether you are a commercial business or personal homeowner.
 We can quickly assess the cause of your issue and provide you with a detailed and competitive damp proofing quote to match.

-Get in touch with any questions you might have and we will gladly give you bespoke advice, or book a free survey today.
+Get in touch with any questions you might have and we will gladly give you bespoke advice, or book a survey today.